BigVISION13/Vision/README.md

 UI from the root path using templates in `vision/templates`, so navigating directly to `/` avoids 404 errors.

-The page provides three forms: one to parse workflow prompts, one to ask the Sales AI for quick tips, and another to generate an automation flow from a plain language description.
+The page now provides four forms: one to parse workflow prompts, one to ask the Sales AI for quick tips, another to generate an automation flow from a plain language description, and a form for generating a short response in a chosen style.

+You can also run the lightweight API server via `vision_api.py`.
+It exposes a `POST /generate-response` endpoint accepting JSON with `context` and `style` and returns the generated message.